KeyboardKit/website/pages/open-source.md

 ## About

-KeyboardKit is an open-source library that can be used to build your own custom keyboards for iOS and iPadOS, using technologies like Swift, SwiftUI and UIKit.
+KeyboardKit is an open-source library that can be used to build your own custom keyboards for iOS and iPadOS, using technologies like Swift and SwiftUI.

-KeyboardKit extends your extension with powerful features and can be used to create keyboards that mimic Apple's native keyboards, as well as completely custom keyboards.
+KeyboardKit extends your extension with powerful features that can be used to create keyboards that mimic native iOS keyboards as well as completely custom keyboards.

 Check out the [GitHub repository]({{site.github_repo}}) for more information about the library, the features it provides and how to use it in your own apps.